WangLiangChen/matrix-framework/README.md

 # matrix-framework

-A rapid development framework based on springboot,which is distributed, asynchronous non-blocking and reactive
+A rapid,efficient and stable development framework based on springboot,which is distributed, asynchronous non-blocking and reactive

 # matrix-framework-commons